kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the limit on number of submissions that can be made to the database via the RESTful interface.
 This is useful to prevent flooding of the submission system by aberrant scripts.
 Default: '100'.

+* delete_retire_only

+  * Set to 'yes' to retire the id of any allele or profile that is deleted.
+    This prevents re-use of ids.
+This setting will override the global setting in bigsdb.conf.

 * diploid